rekha-balan/utils/openssl/GeneralOpenSSLCommands.md

 ### Checking Using OpenSSL

 If you need to check the information within a Certificate, CSR or Private Key, use these commands.
-You can also check CSRs and check certificates using our online tools.

 - Check a Certificate Signing Request (CSR)